awslabs/aws-iot-greengrass-accelerators/accelerators/extract_transform_load/README.md

 8. From the AWS IoT Greengrass Console, navigate to your Greengrass Group and perform _Actions->Deploy_ to deploy to the running Docker container.

-To verify operation, you can look at the log files `docker/log/user/…/` for the AWS Lambda functions for messages.
-Also, the S3 bucket used by Firehose should start to receive events.
-And, every 30 seconds, statistical messages will start to be published on the MQTT topic `core_name/telemetry` (default being `gg_etl_accel/telemetry`).
+To verify operation, you can review the content of the AWS Lambda log files located in `docker/log/user/…/`, to verify the extract and transform functions are processing data.
+Also, the Amazon S3 bucket used by Amazon Kinesis Data Firehose should start to receive events.
+You can obtain the bucket name from the CloudFormation stack _Outputs_ section in the AWS Console.
+Every 30 seconds, statistical messages will also be published on the MQTT topic `core_name/telemetry` (default being `gg_etl_accel/telemetry`).

+> **NOTE** The OBD-II replay file will run for approximately 37 minutes.
+Restarting the Greengrass core will reset the extract function and start the replay process again.

 ### Visualizing the Data